 The Act on Prevention of Transfer of Criminal Proceeds requires financial instruments business operators, etc. and commodity derivatives business operators who handle investment instruments to conduct verification at the time of transactions, and produce and preserve verification records and transaction records when opening accounts, when conducting transactions of financial instruments, or at commodity markets, etc. The Act also requires them to file STRs when the property received in the transactions is suspected to be criminal proceeds or when customers are suspected to be involved in concealment of criminal proceeds and the like.
-They must do this by taking into account the contents of this NRA-FUR and comparing such transactions with ordinary transactions and the like, in addition to recording the results of verification at the time of transactions and the actual manner of the transactions as well as other relevant circumstances.
+They must do this by taking into account the contents of this NRA-FUR, in addition to the results of verification at the time of transactions and the modes of the transactions as well as other relevant circumstances, and comparing with the modes of ordinary transactions and the like.